 Opalescent enamels are halfway between transparent and opaque, they have a milky, misty appearance that makes us think of the precious stone opal, which is where they get their name from.
 These are tricky to fire, typically increasing in opalescence with more heat or time in the kiln.
-You can learn more about these enamels in my video class about the opalescent grisaille technique, and I will get back to it again in the future to cover other aspects.
+You can learn more about these enamels in my video class about the opalescent grisaille technique, and I also talk about them in several of my Patreon videos.

 Opaque enamels do not let light through.
 They’re quite forgiving, and since the base metal is not visible, they’re often used on copper and steel, although very interesting design effects can of course be achieved by using them in combination with all the other types of enamel.

 Finally another aspect that I must talk about is leaded and unleaded enamels.
 Lead used to always be a component of enamel until more recent decades, in which concerns for toxicity and environmental impact saw the development of unleaded versions.

 It is a question often asked, if leaded enamels are superior to unleaded enamels.

 Reportedly leaded enamels are more brilliant and a wider color palette can be achieved, and for example opalescent enamels are leaded.
 But some other interesting effects can also be achieved with unleaded enamels and some workshops work exclusively with them due to safety reasons.